trixi-framework/TrixiParticles.jl/paper/paper.md

 coupling multiple different physical systems into a single multiphysics setup is straightforward.
 In addition, particle-based methods are inherently suited to simulating free surfaces, material interfaces, and moving boundaries.

-There are several open-source software projects specialized for SPH methods, including DualSPHysics [@Dominguez:2021], SPlisHSPlasH [@Bender], and SPHinXsys [@Zhang:2021], written in C++, and  PySPH [@Ramachandran:2021], written in Python.
+There are several open-source software projects specialized for SPH methods, including DualSPHysics @Dominguez:2021, SPlisHSPlasH @Bender, and SPHinXsys @Zhang:2021, written in C++, and  PySPH @Ramachandran:2021, written in Python.
-These softwares utilize the advantages of the SPH methods to simulate problems such as FSI and free surfaces [@O_Connor:2021] or complex geometries [@Laha:2024].
+These softwares utilize the advantages of the SPH methods to simulate problems such as FSI and free surfaces @O_Connor:2021 or complex geometries @Laha:2024.

 TrixiParticles.jl is written in the Julia programming language and combines the advantage of easy and rapid prototyping with the ability for high-performance computing using multicore parallelization and hardware accelerators.